harness/developer-hub/release-notes/continuous-integration.md

 #### Fixed issues

 - Resolved an inconsistency between the **Run** and **Plugin** step configuration in the CI module.
 Previously, users could set key-value pairs in the **Run** step but not in the **Plugin** step.
-The fix enables the "Optional Configuration --> Settings" field in the Plugin step to accept both key-value pairs and runtime input.
-(CI-14038, ZD-69099)
+The fix enables the "Optional Configuration --> Settings" field in the Plugin step to accept value as runtime input with default values and allowed values (CI-14038, ZD-69099)

 ### Version 1.46